 For its 26 years of existence, the RVTTC has managed to unite 6 regional and provincial vet technician/technologists associations.
 Currently, the organization has more than 7.000 RVT members under its umbrella.

 - British Columbia Technologist Association (BCVTA)

 - Manitoba Veterinary Technologists Association (MVTA)

 Registration to the Registered Veterinary Technologists and Technicians of Canada is included if you have a professional Registered Veterinary Technician/Technologist membership to any of the above-mentioned organizations.

-On the more personal side, the members may enjoy discount rates on many types of insurances such as life insurance, long-term disability insurance, dental care insurance, critical illness insurance as well as home insurance, flood insurance, auto insurance and recreational vehicle insurance.
+On the more personal side, the members may enjoy discount rates on many types of insurance such as life insurance, long-term disability insurance, dental care insurance, critical illness insurance as well as home insurance, flood insurance, auto insurance, and recreational vehicle insurance.

 Getting a position as a veterinary technician in Canada won’t be a problem as long as you fulfill all the required legislation.
 There are a lot of good open positions that pay well where you can pursue your dream career.